UchidaMizuki/navigatr/README.md

 navigatr provides navigation menus and input forms.

-navigatr’s navigation menu allows piped data processing for hierarchical data structures.
+the navigation menu allows piped data processing for hierarchical data structures.
 By activating menu items, operations on each item can be performed while maintaining the overall structure with attributes.

 The core functions of this package are as follows,